Table of Contents

-Although electric vehicles have been touted as the automotive industry's tomorrow, there is one thing holding them back: battery inefficient that take too long to recharge.
+Although electric vehicles have been touted as the automotive industry's tomorrow, there is one thing holding them back: car's battery performance inefficient that take too long to recharge.
 However, all of this may soon change thanks to quantum technology.

 Quantum batteries are a type of battery that uses the properties of quantum physics to be more efficient - they are even capable of collect energy from light.
 Researchers fromInstitute for Basic Science in South Korea claimed that quantum batteries could be used to reduce charging times: a car equipped with a quantum battery could be fully charged in just 90 seconds.